tarantool/doc/doc/concepts/replication/repl_leader_elect.rst

 it is not a leader and there is no leader available for some time in the replica set, it increases the term and starts a new leader election round.

 Leader election happens via votes.
-The node, which started the election, votes for itself and sends vote requests to other nodes.
+The node that started the election votes for itself and sends vote requests to other nodes.
 Upon receiving vote requests, a node votes for the first of them, and then cannot do anything in the same term but wait for a leader to be elected.